justaver/MED-VIP-P1/README.md

 # Tutorial for completed project
 - Each project has a tutorial shown in the the "tutorial" folder.
-- We encourage you follow the tutorial so you can have a better time understanding the project and its setup configuration
+- We encourage you to follow the tutorial so you can have a better time understanding the project and its setup configuration

 # Reference Article
 -Each project has a reference article that will explain the topic of the projects.